Anutka777/recursion-challenges/README.md

 ## Max of array
 Write a method **#max** which takes a random array of numbers and returns the largest element.
+## Quick sort
+Write a method **#quick_sort** which takes a random array of numbers and returns this array sorted from the least number to the greatest.